Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Summary and conclusions

 \acknowledgments We would like to thank F.-K.~Guo, Z.-H.~Guo and S.-L.~Zhang for helpful discussions.
+We are also grateful to the referee for inspiring us to make a comparison between the inclusion of the $\psi(2S)\psi(2S)$ channel and the introduction of a CDD pole.
 This work is supported by National Nature Science Foundations of China (NSFC) under Contract No. 11905258 and by the Fundamental Research Funds for the Central Universities.